How To Get A Botanical Bathroom?

 Whilst this is also a plant that is toxic to cats and dogs it has to be the most giving plant.
 An aloe plant has thick gently spiky leaves that are filled with a healing gel.
 The gel inside the leaves can be applied to minor scrapes, burns and bug bites.
 Often helping with the healing process.
 Whilst the plant itself helps to improve the air quality of the room in which its placed.

-Part of the succulent family it takes in through its leaves meaning it needs very little watering and why it thrives in the of a functioning .
+Part of the succulent family it takes in moisture through its leaves meaning it needs very little watering and why it thrives in the humidity of a functioning bathroom.
 Aloe loves the sunlight but not directly as its leaves can burn and turn a little red, so don't pop them on the windowsill.

 Orchids

-Orchids flourish in the hot and steamy atmosphere created in a , which mimics its natural rain home.
-With elegant blossoms that have a beautiful smell, an orchid can fill your with a spa like aroma and vibe all whilst cleansing the air and producing more oxygen.
+Orchids flourish in the hot and steamy atmosphere created in a bathroom, which mimics its natural rain forest home.
+With elegant flower blossoms that have a beautiful smell, an orchid can fill your bathroom with a spa like aroma and vibe all whilst cleansing the air and producing more oxygen.

 Lucky Bamboo

-With all these facts its hard to see why you wouldn't add some to your .
+With all these facts its hard to see why you wouldn't add some house plants to your bathroom.
 What do you think of this trend?
-Do you have in your ?
-We would love to hear if you've felt the health and relief benefits of a .
+Do you have plants in your bathroom?
+We would love to hear if you've felt the health and stress relief benefits of a botanical bathroom.